-The Military History Museum (German: Militärhistorisches Museum) in Dresden is a large German museum aimed to present the consequences of war and the history of German Army from the 14th century to date; it is housed in a former arsenal expanded after a design of architect Daniel Libeskind.
+The Military History Museum (German: Militärhistorisches Museum) in Dresden is a large German museum aimed to present the consequences of war and the history of the German Army from the 14th century to date; it is housed in a former arsenal expanded after a design of architect Daniel Libeskind.

 Military History Museum Dresden, south facade; © Hufton+Crow photography

 The Military History Museum is located on the outskirts of Dresden, a city tragically famous as the target of one of the most devastating bombings of World War II which, in February 1945, largely destroyed the historical center of the ancient capital of the Kingdom of Saxony.

 The museum was established in 1897, housed in a classic-revival style arsenal building completed 20 years before, to depict the history of the Royal Saxon Army, and in 1991 was converted into the museum of the Bundeswehr, the Armed Forces of the then recently reunified Germany.

 In 2001 an architectural competition was held for the expansion and renovation of the museum, after which Polish-born American architect Daniel Libeskind was selected to redevelop its building.